Here are six paper marbling techniques that are easy, fun, and kid friendly. Plus, the results are beautiful!

 6. Nail Polish Marbling

-Marbling with nail polish is very effective and fun, but, shall we say, a bit smelly.
-Nail polish works beautifully for marbling, though, and we marbled our way through many Christmas ornaments, cards, and wooden shapes a couple of years ago using this tutorial for marbling with nail polish on Design Mom.
+Marbling with nail polish is very effective and fun, but it is a bit smelly.
+Nail polish works beautifully for marbling, though, and we’ve marbled our way through many Christmas ornaments, cards, and wooden shapes over the years using this tutorial for marbling with nail polish on Design Mom.

 How about you?
 Which of these marbling techniques have you tried already?
 Which ones do you want to give a go at?